Goldenbeasty/Coilgun/README.md

  Gerber files for the PCB can be found at /PCB.zip

- note that this is not the final PCB design

  On the PCB U1 is Comms and U2 is Stager.